Narasimman-V/pagination-x/README.md

 Some of the important design goals are:

 - **High Performance** Minimal use of ng-repeat and two-way bindings and so less angular watchers.
-The number of watchers is around 30-60 no matter how many rows are displayed.
+The number of watchers is less than 100 (depending on how many features are enabled) no matter how many rows are displayed.
 This will definitely not affect the performance of the page.
 Future versions may have zero watchers.
 - **Easy Customization** Enabling or disabling features or customizing features should be very easy.
 All customizations are done through JSON based static configurations.
 No single line of JS code or HTML markup is needed.
 When you want to extend directive's behavior though, you have to add code in your Angular controller.
 - **Extensible (The X in PaginationX)** The behavior of the directive for all important use cases can be easily extended.
 Users can completely change the behavior or just add some and use the default behavior.
 The API for important use cases and basic information about pagination is exposed as a simple JSON object.
 This object can be accessed in your Angular controller to extend/override default behavior.
 For details, please refer the Developer Guide below.
+- **Very Flexible** Separation of concerns is one of the design goals of pagination-x.
+For example, to create an action column, we need not add any html or pieces of Angular JS templating code inside the JSON.
+However, if required, we can embed html/Angular templating code along with any formatting directly in your JSON.
+It is flexible.
 - **Has its own scope** PaginationX uses isolate scope so that model values in controller are not updated or overwritten by mistake.
 Also, it is possible to use the directive multiple times on the same page (the data source should be different for each instance).
-- **Skinnable** PaginationX uses a separate CSS for UI.
+- **Skinnable** PaginationX uses a separate CSS for UI (To separate formatting from structure).
 Though some classes are already there in the directive's template (paginationx.html), almost all sections can be changed through the directive's style sheet (paginationx.css).

 ##5.
 Developer Manual